Without measuring it, how can you be sure?

 Andrew was born and bred in the industry and has worked with cows his entire life.
 He blends his understanding of cattle, farming, and finances with how to get the best out of them for his clients.

 Costs can be misleading

-He says while the industry is heavily weighted towards keeping costs down, this season’s findings is telling him a different story – and it has a different ending.
+He says while the industry is heavily weighted towards keeping costs down, this season’s findings are telling him a different story – and it has a different ending.

 “We 100% agree that good cost-control measures are important,” Andrew says.
 “But, it can be misleading to use farm working expenses on a per kilogram of milk solids [MS] as your only measure of profitability.

 “Because, at the end of the day, you might have done a really good job keeping that number low, but it could be reflecting missed opportunity.
 You must ask yourself, ‘Does this cost contribute to improved production?’
 And, ‘What other impacts could restrict it have on my overall result on everything from production to body condition score [BCS] to reproduction?’”

 Andrew says the work that MilkMaP is doing is not only giving it a better understanding of its clients’ businesses, it is also giving its team validation for the company’s philosophy – that if cows are working close to (or at) their potential, it will lift production per hectare.
 That, in turn, means more milk from fewer cows, which creates a more efficient system because there will be fewer per-cow fixed costs.

 “If you own a farm your investment is in your land.
 Surely your measure of profitability should be against that hectare?
 So, how I look at it is, ‘What is our EBITD/ha [earnings before interest, tax, and depreciation].
 If you have a big mortgage, you need to know if you’re performing on that basis.”

 He says with increasing compliance and regulation, the need for solid cash flow in times of uncertain pay-outs is also critical.